dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1901.md

 uses the CommandBar object) still works as it always has — well, sort of.
 See

-「What’s different since Excel 2007?」later in this chapter.
+「What's different since Excel 2007?」later in this chapter.

 Bottom line?
 The CommandBar object is not very useful anymore, but it remains